 Therefore, based on the available data and information discussed previously, including graphic design principle, of proximity we tentatively conclude that reversing the order of the declarations of "Servings Per Container" and "Serving Size" would help consumers more readily observe and comprehend the nutrition information appearing in the Nutrition Facts label, allow consumers to search for information with a minimum of effort, and assist consumers in their food purchasing decisions and in maintaining healthy dietary practices.
-Accordingly, we are proposing to re-designate (101.9(d)(3)(i)) as (101.9(d)(3)(i)), re-designate (101.9(d)(3)(i)) as § 101.9(d)(3)(i), and make changes in how the serving size information is capitalized on the label so that no capital letters are used, except for the first letter in "Serving size."
-(Current § 101.9(d)(3)(i) and (d)(3)(ii) specify that information on serving size be capitalized and listed as "Serving Size" and "Servings Per Container.")
-We also are proposing to require that the declaration of " servings per container" (with the blank filled in with the actual number of servings) be highlighted in bold or extra bold type, and be in a type size no smaller than 11 point (except for the tabular and linear displays for small packages) (proposed § 101.9(d)(3)(i)) and that the serving size information must be in a type size no smaller than 8 point (except for the linear display for small packages) (proposed \$ 101.9(d)(3)(ii)).
+Accordingly, we are proposing to re-designate § 101.9(d)(3)(i) as § 101.9(d)(3)(ii), re-designate § 101.9(d)(3)(ii) as § 101.9(d)(3)(i), and make changes in how the serving size information is capitalized on the label so that no capital letters are used, except for the first letter in "Serving size."
+(Current § 101.9(d)(3)(i) and (d)(3)(ii) specify that information on serving size be capitalized and listed as "Serving Size" and "Servings Per Container."
+We also are proposing to require that the declaration of " servings per container" (with the blank filled in with the actual number of servings) be highlighted in bold or extra bold type, and be in a type size no smaller than 11 point (except for the tabular and linear displays for small packages) (proposed § 101.9(d)(3)(i)) and that the serving size information must be in a type size no smaller than 8 point (except for the linear display for small packages) (proposed § 101.9(d)(3)(ii)).
 We tentatively conclude that these proposed changes would lessen the effort of consumers to locate this information, and assist them in accurately identifying the calorie amounts and nutrient contents of packaged food products.

 Current regulations regarding serving size information for dietary supplements is described in § 101.36(b)(1).
 When taking dietary supplements, consumers need to know how much of the product to take (e.g., 1 capsule, 2 tablets, 1 packet).
 This information, which is currently provided in the "Serving Size" line of the Supplement Facts label, is more important for the consumer to know than the number of servings (e.g., 100 tablets) contained in the package.
 We received no comments recommending that the serving size or servings per container information on the Supplement Facts label should be made more prominent or noticeable.
 Therefore, our tentative conclusion is that there is no need to propose changing the order of how serving size and servings per container are listed on the Supplement Facts label, or to make amendments in the type size or capitalization corresponding to our proposed changes for this information on the Nutrition Facts labels.
 We invite comment on these tentative conclusions.
-3. Right-Justifying the Quantitative Amounts Declared in the "Serving size" Statement

-We have also tentatively concluded, based on design considerations, that the label statement for "Serving size" in both household unit (§ 101.9(b)(5), refers to a common household measure such as a cup, tablespoon, piece or slice) and gram amounts must be right-justified on the same line that "Serving size" is listed.
-Currently, this numerical information is stated immediately adjacent to the "Serving Size" declaration, as seen in current § 101.9(d)(12).
+3. Right-Justifying the Quantitative Amounts Declared in the "Serving size" Statement information is stated immediately adjacent to the "Serving Size" declaration, as seen in current § 101.9(d)(12).
 By keeping the proposed "Serving size" declaration left-justified while right-justifying the corresponding numerical values, the proposed change would create white space on the Nutrition Facts label that would result in a less cluttered appearance, heightened focus and emphasis, and improved readability (Ref.
 160).
 This design feature would provide enhanced emphasis to the information about serving size, allowing this information to be more noticeable and thereby facilitating its access and use by consumers.
 We invite comment on this tentative conclusion.